Gallium arsenide: Transistor uses

 Gallium arsenide (GaAs) transistors are used in the RF power amplifiers for cell phones and wireless communicating.
+GaAs wafers are used in laser diodes, photodetectors, and radio frequency (RF) amplifiers for mobile phones and base stations.
+GaAs transistors are also integral to monolithic microwave integrated circuits (MMICs), utilized in satellite communication and radar systems, as well as in low-noise amplifiers (LNAs) that enhance weak signals.

 Solar cells and detectors

 Gallium arsenide is an important semiconductor material for high-cost, high-efficiency solar cells and is used for single-crystalline thin-film solar cells and for multi-junction solar cells.

 The first known operational use of GaAs solar cells in space was for the Venera 3 mission, launched in 1965.
 The GaAs solar cells, manufactured by Kvant, were chosen because of their higher performance in high temperature environments.
 GaAs cells were then used for the Lunokhod rovers for the same reason.

 In 1970, the GaAs heterostructure solar cells were developed by the team led by Zhores Alferov in the USSR, achieving much higher efficiencies.
 In the early 1980s, the efficiency of the best GaAs solar cells surpassed that of conventional, crystalline silicon-based solar cells.
 In the 1990s, GaAs solar cells took over from silicon as the cell type most commonly used for photovoltaic arrays for satellite applications.
-Later, dual- and triple-junction solar cells based on GaAs with germanium and indium gallium phosphide layers were developed as the basis of a triple-junction solar cell, which held a record efficiency of over 32 % and can operate also with light as concentrated as 2,000 suns.
+Later, dual- and triple-junction solar cells based on GaAs with germanium and indium gallium phosphide layers were developed as the basis of a triple-junction solar cell, which held a record efficiency of over 32% and can operate also with light as concentrated as 2,000 suns.
 This kind of solar cell powered the Mars Exploration Rovers Spirit and Opportunity, which explored Mars' surface.
 Also many solar cars utilize GaAs in solar arrays, as did the Hubble Telescope.